ezgeta/ezgeta.github.io/_projects/2_project.markdown

     </div>
 </div>

+---

-In the Adriatic Sea non-native invasive oyster Crassostrea gigas started to spread and presents a threat to the native European flat oyster Ostrea edulis.
-Pacific oyster C. gigas was introduced by aquaculture to Mediterranean Sea in the 1960s as a response to the decrease of O. edulis production caused by high mortalities due to parasitic diseases.
-Introduction of C. gigas was limited to the aquaculture sites, but as environmental conditions in those areas were favourable this species started to reproduce and spread outside aquaculture sites.
-Although C. gigas is used for aquaculture all along the Europe, in the eastern Adriatic Sea it is not the case, and it is considered an invasive species.
+<p align=" justify">In the Adriatic Sea non-native invasive oyster <i>Crassostrea gigas</i> started to spread and presents a threat to the native European flat oyster <i>Ostrea edulis</i>.
+Pacific oyster <i>C. gigas</i> was introduced by aquaculture to Mediterranean Sea in the 1960s as a response to the decrease of O. edulis production caused by high mortalities due to parasitic diseases.
+Introduction of <i>C. gigas</i> was limited to the aquaculture sites, but as environmental conditions in those areas were favourable this species started to reproduce and spread outside aquaculture sites.
+Although <i>C. gigas</i> is used for aquaculture all along the Europe, in the eastern Adriatic Sea it is not the case, and it is considered an invasive species.</p>

+---

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">